wojciech-kulik/xcodebuild.nvim/README.md

     auto_close_on_success_build = false, -- close logs when build succeeded (only if auto_open_on_success_build=false)
     auto_focus = true, -- focus logs buffer when opened
-    filetype = "objc", -- file type set for buffer with logs open_command = "silent bo split {path} | resize 20", -- command used to open logs panel.
+    filetype = "objc", -- file type set for buffer with logs open_command = "silent botright 20split {path}", -- command used to open logs panel.
 You must use {path} variable to load the log file logs_formatter = "xcbeautify --disable-colored-output", -- command used to format logs, you can use "" to skip formatting only_summary = false, -- if true logs won't be displayed, just xcodebuild.nvim summary show_warnings = true, -- show warnings in logs summary